cncounter/translation/tiemao_2020/11_jvm-arguments-of-highly-effective/README.md

 Note, by default values for these 2 properties is -1, which means no timeout is set.
 More details on these properties can be found in this article.

+需要注意的是，这两个属性的默认值都是 `-1`，表示不设置超时。 关于这些属性的详细信息，请参见本文。

 ## 7. `-Duser.timeZone`

 Your application might have sensitive business requirements around time/date.
 For example, if you are building a trading application, you can’t take transaction before 9:30 am.
-To implement those time/date related business requirements, you might be using java.util.Date, java.util.Calendar objects.
+To implement those time/date related business requirements, you might be using `java.util.Date`, `java.util.Calendar` objects.
 These objects, by default, picks up time zone information from the underlying operating system.
 This will become a problem; if your application is running in a distributed environment.
 Look at the below scenarios:

 - a.
 If your application is running across multiple data centers, say, San Francisco, Chicago, Singapore – then JVMs in each data center would end up having different time zone.
 Thus, JVMs in each data center would exhibit different behaviors.
 It would result in inconsistent results.